mlapps/lightning-getting-started-docs/README.md

 ```

 After including the fonts we start by defining the root template of our app on which we will be attaching the components
-that our needed in our app.
+that are needed in our app.
 For now we specify the [rect](https://webplatformforembedded.github.io/Lightning/docs/textures/rectangle) property which will use `Lightning.texture.RectangleTexture`
 to draw a black rectangle of 1920px by 1080px

 > colors are [ARGB](https://ifpb.github.io/javascript-guide/ecma/expression-and-operator/argb.html) values